Family helps city of Nolanville to bring Christmas to kids

 “We are just a Nolanville family that loves this community,” the family said in a statement from the city.
 “Our kids are all grown up but we still have the desire to make sure every family has a wonderful Christmas especially after how difficult these last few years have been.”

-Every year around Christmas time, the city of Nolanville has kids come out to give letters to Santa but instead of Santa delivering the gifts, it’s the Nolanville police and fire departments that deliver the gifts.
+Every year around Christmas time, the city of Nolanville has children come out to give letters to Santa, but instead of Santa delivering the gifts, it’s the Nolanville police and fire departments that make the deliveries.

+Far more kids than anticipated in Nolanville wrote to Santa requesting gifts.

-“We were scrambling to try and get these gift but when they came in, things changed for the better,” Shidler said.
+“We were scrambling to try and get these gift but when they came in, things changed for the better,” Shidler said of the generous family.

 Last Friday, a family walked into Nolanville City Hall asking for the list of children who requested toys from Santa, but when Shidler was going to give them a name or two from the childrens’ request list, the family instead requested the entire list.